 Just after talking with Matthew Lloyd

 First stop was breakfast in Oliva in a very local café – a bloke turned up with a Police band on his ankle to buy beers at 8am.
 We then spent 5 hours looking for an internet café to send off photos we promised to the Costa Brava News.
-We considered getting on a train at one stage when the frustration got too much but Danny bought us back from the brink of cheating!

 We met Robin, John and Jason in the very flat Parc Natural de Albufera just south of Valencia and did heaps of filming riding up and around the rice paddies.
 They are harvesting at the moment so we were dodging mammoth combine harvesters whilst filming out the back of the van in beautiful evening light.

 Next morning was the elephants in Valencia’s Bioparc.
 The elephant keeper Angel was pretty amazing with them – they’d grab him with their trunks and they would obey his commands like dogs.
 Such friendly, sweet and sad eyes they’ve got – they reminded me of Sam and Isi’s dog Balius.
 He also told us that African and Indian elephants are equally easy to train – basically as long as they know you are the boss they will do anything for you – including attacking people he thought.
 Which was interesting as some historians automatically rule out Hannibal having African elephants as they claim they are impossible to train as war elephants.
 He also told us that they are very nimble animals - anywhere a human can go an elephant can too.
 So getting them over the more difficult Alpine passes wouldn't have been a problem.

 Danny and Angel mid interview when a worker started his grinder